12 Best Things To Do in Southwest Harbor

-Our cruiser bikes are the most fun you can have while exercising.
+Our cruiser bikes offer the most fun you can have while exercising.
 Pedaling the rolling roads of Southwest Harbor is the perfect way to work up an appetite and earn your afternoon cocktail.
 Our bike rack is a leisurely ride from dozens of shops and quintessential coastal Maine sights and harbor views.

 Hike Beech Mountain Loop and Beech Mountain Valley Trail.

-Climbable within two hours of the Beech Hill Road parking lot, Beech Mountain is a less crowded alternative to Cadillac Mountain.
+Climbable within two hours from the Beech Hill Road parking lot, Beech Mountain is a less crowded alternative to Cadillac Mountain.
 If you’re seeking a slightly longer hike, choose the Beech Mountain Valley Trail that starts in the same parking lot.
 Either way, you’ll enjoy beautiful views at the top in the shadow of the old fire tower that was built in 1962.

 Book a sea kayaking tour on the “quiet side” of Acadia